carloscastellanos/teaching/480/Spring 2025/workshops/workshop5.md

 - Verify Interactivity:
   - Color Change: Tap the box to see its color toggle between red and green.
   - Media Playback: Tap the sphere to start and pause the audio (or video if you choose that option).

+**Step 3: Discussion and Reflection**
+- Customization:
+  - Experiment with different shapes, positions, and colors.
+- Extension Ideas:
+  - Add more complex UI interactions or multiple custom events (e.g., combine color change and media playback on a single object).
+- Debugging Tips:
+  - Use browser developer tools to check for JavaScript errors and ensure that elements are correctly referenced.